Back to top

 Signs of an overdose or using too much can include:

 Call 111 if you or someone else is experiencing these symptoms.

-In general synthetic cannabis is thought to be more addictive than natural cannabis.
+In general synthetic cannabinoids are thought to be more addictive than natural cannabis.
 With these products tolerance also develops quickly which means you will need more to get the same effect, increasing the chance of addiction.
-People addicted to synthetic cannabis are likely to experience withdrawal when they try to stop.
+People addicted to synthetic cannabinoids are likely to experience withdrawal when they try to stop.

 Withdrawal may last over a period of days or weeks depending on how much and more often the drug was used.
 There are a range of symptoms that are more common including: